Evangelion: 3.0 You Can (Not) Redo poster

 Narrative Framework

-This structural analysis employs structural analysis methodology used to understand storytelling architecture.
+This structural analysis employs a 15-point narrative structure framework that maps key story moments.
 By mapping Evangelion: 3.0 You Can (Not) Redo against these established plot points, we can identify how Hideaki Anno utilizes or subverts traditional narrative conventions.
 The plot point approach reveals not only adherence to structural principles but also creative choices that distinguish Evangelion: 3.0 You Can (Not) Redo within the animation genre.

 Plot Points by Act